SearchAThing-old1/SearchAThing.Sci/README.md

 This Sci library is a work in progress.

-First a short requisites design document already uploaded ( SearchAThing.Sci - Requisites.docx ).
+First a short requisites design document already uploaded [SearchAThing.Sci - Requisites.docx](https://github.com/devel0/SearchAThing.Sci/blob/master/SearchAThing.Sci%20-%20Requisites.docx).

-Then the design of abstract classes with unit tests.
+Then the design of abstract classes with unit tests within the implementation.
-Finally the implementation.

 In general this library would help to manage common aspect of sci projects such as:
 - measure unit conversion and GUI, file serialization
 - 2d operations (circle, poly, boolean)
 - 3d operations (line, segment, plane, parallel, perp, intersect, quaternion rotation)
 - coordinate system

+Blog about this project available here https://searchathing.com/?p=1326